 The Company recognizes that irresponsible shipping operations will inevitably lead to catastrophic environmental impact, particularly in terms of air and/or water pollution.
-Therefore, the Company is firml committed to the protection and conservation of the environment, and ranks environmental considerations equally with commercial and operational factors.
+Therefore, the Company is firmly committed to the protection and conservation of the environment, and ranks environmental considerations equally with commercial and operational factors.

-However, over years of operation the Company has realized that simply complying with regulations is not enough, but what is needed is to go above and beyond the mandatory regulations by developing internal emergency response plans and quality control systems, constantly searching for new technologies to employ to help reduce our environmental impact, and also a fir commitment to reducing CO_2 emissions and waste generation.
+However, over years of operation the Company has realized that simply complying with regulations is not enough, but what is needed is to go above and beyond the mandatory regulations by developing internal emergency response plans and quality control systems, constantly searching for new technologies to employ to help reduce our environmental impact, and also a firm commitment to reducing CO2 emissions and waste generation.

-This Report outlines the most significan environment-related maritime regulations and the Company's compliance therewith; the Report also outlines the Company's internal emergency and quality control systems and CO_2 reduction efforts.
+This Report outlines the most significant environment-related maritime regulations and the Company's compliance therewith; the Report also outlines the Company's internal emergency and quality control systems and CO2 reduction efforts.
 This Report concludes with a statement of goals and objectives set by the Company for the coming year.

-Environment Performance Highlights [EN27]
+Environment Performance Highlights

-- 1. Annual review meetings conducted every year are utilized as a platform to discuss and address issues related to review of the maritime regulations. - The Environment Protection Policy Statement, as below, has been made public in line with ISO 14001 requirement: It is the Company's policy to conduct its operations in an environmentally sustainable manner in order to protect the environment and Planet Earth for a better life for the present and future generations (please see details below in "ISO 14001 Certification"). - For use of new technology and innovations, the Company signed contracts for and recently took delivery of new-build vessels with specifications exceeding those mandated by the regulations and which enhance the vessels' ability to protect and conserve the environment. - 4.
-Environmental objectives and targets are set and assigned to all levels of employees in the Company, both ashore and afloa, with stipulated time frames and action plans.
-The Company recognizes that training and improving awareness at all levels is the key to achieving the environmental policy and seeks to accomplish these through in-house training described herein under. - 5.
-The Company has evaluated significan environmental impacts for all shipboard and company activities that have been analysed and it has been found that the Company's existing procedures can effectively reduce the environmental impact of any incident. - 6.
-In-house training programs are conducted for all staff (serving at shore offic as well as on vessels) on the EMS policy, objectives that have been set, and for general awareness.
+- 1. Annual review meetings conducted every year are utilized as a platform to discuss and address issues related to review of the maritime regulations. - 2.
+The Environment Protection Policy Statement, as below, has been made public in line with ISO 14001 requirement: It is the Company's policy to conduct its operations in an environmentally sustainable manner in order to protect the environment and Planet Earth for a better life for the present and future generations (please see details below in "ISO 14001 Certification").

+- 3. For use of new technology and innovations, the Company signed contracts for and took delivery of new-build vessels with specifications exceeding those mandated by the regulations and which enhance the vessels' ability to protect and conserve the environment. - 4.
+Environmental objectives and targets are set and assigned to all levels of employees in the Company, both ashore and afloat, with stipulated time frames and action plans.
+The Company recognizes that training and improving awareness at all levels is the key to achieving the environmental policy and seeks to accomplish these through in-house training described herein under. - The Company has carried out an environmental impact analysis for all key shipboard and company activities and it has been found that the Company's existing procedures can effectively reduce the environmental impact of any incident. - 6.
+In-house training programs are conducted for all staff (serving at shore office as well as on vessels) on the Environment Management System ("EMS") policy, objectives that have been set, and for general awareness.
 These training programs are conducted at the Company's training center and through internal audit visits to vessels. - 7.
-The Company uses best endeavors to influenc and encourage all vendors associated with the Company to comply with environmental standards / good practices.
+The Company uses best endeavors to influence and encourage all vendors associated with the Company to comply with environmental standards / good practices.

-Compliance with Regulations & Conventions [LA8]
+Compliance with Regulations & Conventions [103-1, 403-4]